nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Untag a contact
 1. Untag a contact

-    1. Prerequisites: Contact at index 1 has tags johnBirthday and party and contact at index 2 no tags.
+    1. Prerequisites: Contact at index 1 has tags johnBirthday and party and contact at index 2 has no tags.

     1. Test case: `untag 1 t/johnBirthday t/party`<br>
        Expected: Remove specified tags from contact at index 1.
 Details of the removed tags shown in the status message.